EuchariaTheAnalyst/Amazon-India-Sales-Report/README.md

    Sets, Kurta and Western Dress had the highest return and cancellation rates.

 4. **Shipping Method Analysis:**
-   Expedited shipping had a higher share of failed deliveries compared to Standard.
+   Expedited shipping had a higher share of failed orders compared to Standard.

 5. **Daily Sales Pattern:**
    Sunday recorded the highest sales (₹12M), followed by Tuesday and Saturday.